dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 DHIS 2 can export Prometheus compatible metrics for monitoring DHIS2 instances.
 The DHIS2 monitoring infrastructure is designed to expose metrics related to the application runtime and other application-related information.

-Infrastucture related metrics (such as host metrics, Tomcat or Postgres) are not directly exposed by the application monitoring engine and they have to be collected separately.
+Infrastructure related metrics (such as host metrics, Tomcat or Postgres) are not directly exposed by the application monitoring engine and they have to be collected separately.
 The metrics currently exposed by the application are:

 - DHIS 2 API (response time, number of calls, etc.)
 - JVM (Heap size, Garbage collection, etc.)